+executive SMFs under the SMR.
+Moreover, these responsibilities are non-executive in nature and either inherent in or linked to their Chair or SID roles.
+Table A sets out the full list of SMFs.
 SMFs subject to preapproval by the PRA (with FCA consent) are underlined; the other SMFs require preapproval by the FCA only.

 Table A

 Executive SMFs Oversight SMFs

-Chief Executive (SMF1) Chairman (SMF9)
+Chief Executive (SMF1) Chair of the Governing Body (SMF9)

 Chief Finance (SMF2) Chair of the Risk Committee (SMF10)

 Executive Director (SMF3) Chair of the Audit Committee (SMF11)

 Chief Risk (SMF4) Chair of the Remuneration Committee (SMF12)

 Head of Internal Audit (SMF5) Chair of the Nomination Committee (SMF13)

 Head of Key Business Area (SMF6) Senior Independent Director (SID) (SMF14)

 Group Entity Senior Manager (SMF7)

 Credit Union Senior Manager

 (credit unions only) (SMF8)

 Compliance Oversight (SMF16)

 Money Laundering Reporting (SMF17)

 Other Overall Responsibility (SMF18)

-Head of Overseas Branch (incoming non-EEA branches only) (SMF19)
+Head of Overseas Branch (incoming non-EEA branconly) (SMF19) hes

 Other local responsibility function (incoming branches only) (SMF22)

 Chief Operations (SMF24)